gem/oq-engine/doc/adv-manual/mean-ground-motion-field.rst

-On the concept of "mean" ground motion field
+The concept of "mean" ground motion field
 ============================================

 The engine has at least three different kinds of *mean ground motion